calestialgem/rainfall.cxx/README.md

 ## Setup

-Project is written using VS Code and clangd.
+Project is written using C++20, VS Code, and clangd.
 It is compiled using CMake.
-Only `main.cxx` is a translation unit, remaining files are headers.
+VS Code launching settings exist for Windows.

 Tested solely on Windows.